alttch/bma-info/eva4/quickstart.rst

 Creating users and ACLs
 -----------------------

-As we launched the installer with "--hmi" argument, the HMI service, as well as required :doc:`authentication <aaa>` services were deployed automatically.
+As we launched the installer with "\--hmi" argument, the HMI service, as well as required :doc:`authentication <aaa>` services were deployed automatically.

 By default, EVA ICS creates "operator" ACL and "operator" user, but let us create a new ACL, a new user and use them instead: